Associate in General Studies Degree

-Because of the individualized nature of this degree, all students pursuing it should develop an educational plan with an advisor and should discuss transfer implications as they develop the plan.
+Because of the individualized nature of this degree, all students pursuing it must have an approved education plan and approval on file.
+Students should meet with an academic advisor for approval and discuss transfer implications as they develop the plan.

 Degree Requirements